rice7th/swef/README.md

 first, grab git.
 If you are on 9Front it is preinstalled, otherwise you should download [git9](https://github.com/oridb/git9) by Oridb.
 Next, install Lu9, Lua with full plan9/9front support.
-You can read the instructions [here](https://github.com/okvik/lu9) Finally, clone this repo and run:
+You can read the instructions [here](https://github.com/okvik/lu9) Finally, clone this repo and run swef:
 ```
 git/clone https://github.com/jhonnyrice/swef/
 cd swef/src